wp-plugins/wordless/readme.txt

 * Ability to write [Coffeescript](http://jashkenas.github.com/coffee-script/) instead of the boring, oldish Javascript;
 * A growing set of handy and documented helper functions ready to be used within your views;

-You can always find the latest version of this plugin, as well as a detailed README, on [Github](https://github.com/welaika/wordless).
+**Important**: You will always find the latest version of this plugin, as well as a more detailed README, on [Github](https://github.com/welaika/wordless).

 == Installation ==